aumtuhin/Journey/README.md

 ![home page](./docs/images/corona-weather.png)

 ## Installation and Configuration
-Please make sure you have following software installed in your system:
+Please make sure you have the following software installed in your system:
 * Node.js
 * NPM
 * Git